HinaTezuka/emnlp2025-transfer-neurons/README.md

-# [EMNLP 2025] The Transfer Neurons Hypothesis: An Underlying Mechanism for Language Subspace Transitions in Multilingual LLMs.
+# The Transfer Neurons Hypothesis: An Underlying Mechanism for Language Latent Space Transitions in Multilingual LLMs.

 update comming soon...